isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.4.
 Gerente de calidad y procesos)
 #### @color[orange](The quality manager role)
-- The quality manager’s role is to lead the team in producing and following the quality parameters for the project, to provide timely analysis and warning of quality problems, and to perform effectively as the team’s inspection moderator.
+- The quality manager’s role is to @color[green](lead the team in producing and following the quality parameters for the project), to provide timely analysis and warning of quality problems, and to perform effectively as the team’s inspection moderator.
 Among the quality managers duties are
     + leading the team in developing and following the quality plan

 ---